micmejia/bible-dump/AMPC/1 Timothy/1 Tim 6.md

-And protracted wrangling _and_ wearing discussion _and_ perpetual friction among men who are corrupted in mind and bereft of the truth, who imagine that godliness _or_ righteousness is a [^c]source of profit [a moneymaking business, a means of livelihood]. _From such withdraw_.
+And protracted wrangling _and_ wearing discussion _and_ perpetual friction among men who are corrupted in mind and bereft of the truth, who imagine that godliness _or_ righteousness is a source of profit [a moneymaking business, a means of livelihood]. _From such withdraw_.